frizensami/tvm/README.md

 ### Specific changes
 1. Create a "Team" model.
 Team has_many Participants, Participant belongs_to Team.
 Team also has a string field: category.
+2. Add regex validation for the specific type of bib number being used